DHRI-Curriculum/NLTK_DHRI/lessons.md

 Check all sentences below that are correct:
 - Stop words are words that usually don't contribute with much semantic content, like prepositions, determiners, etc.
-- To use stopwords we need to import them from the nltk corpus, using the following code: `import stopwords from nltk.corpus`
+- To use stop words we need to import them from the nltk corpus, using the following code: `import stopwords from nltk.corpus`
 - List comprehensions are faster ways of iterating and creating lists when compared with for loops.

 # Data cleaning: Lemmatizing Words